QSmally/Qulity/README.md

 **Qulity is still heavily under development.**

-> Qulity is a utility which allows you to enhance native JavaScript Maps & other classes with additional methods.
+> Qulity is a utility module which provides you enhanced versions of the native JavaScript Map & other classes with additional methods and optimisations.

 # Main Features